Case Study: Identity and Design Development for a Digital Currency

 We needed to make it easier for everyone to communicate about Decred and simplify problem solving.
 As a first level solution we created the visual communication toolkit for everyone.
 It contains a set of simple + practical tools and guides for different contexts — e.g. creating marketing materials, information/communication design and UI/application design.

-As a follow up we’re working towards a larger interactive design system.
+The current release is intended as a stepping stone towards a larger interactive design system.
 This will grant better accessibility to the existing work and knowledge base.
-This can considered like having a common language.
 Having a quick access to the knowledge and assets will streamline the future work processes, saving everyones time.
 A greater consistency in results will also raise the overall quality level.

 The color scheme was initially based on the original RGB Blue/Turquiose combo.
 This was reworked to be cleaner and brighter in order to take full advantage of the RGB color space as most of the communications happens on screens.